 - RUNNERS WORLD: This magazine has both print and online versions and posts on everything related to running.
 So if you are an adventurer runner, backtracker, or ultramarathoner, pitch to the editor Hailey Middlebrook.
-You can expect the pay of $1 per word.
+You can expect the pay $1 per word.

 - SCRAP: This magazine belongs to the Institute of Scrap Recycling Industries.
 You can find or write articles on new processing and handling equipment, new legislation and regulations, market trends, and management techniques.

 If you are interested in the recycling industry, you can email its editor Rachel Pollack with your pitch.
 The pay offered is around $100 per article which increases if you have more expertise and better writing quality.